megamx28/redux-async-boilerplate/src/components/List/List.md

 # List

-This component will display a <ol/> HTML list
+This component will display a ol HTML list

 ## Props